AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

 ---
-title: Develop AEM Projects
-seo-title: Develop Projects in AEM
+title: Develop Projects in AEM
 description: A development tutorial illustrating how to develop for AEM Projects.
 In this tutorial we will create a custom Project template that can be used to create new Projects within AEM for managing content authoring workflows and tasks.
-seo-description: Learn how to create a custom project template to be used with AEM Projects.
 version: 6.3, 6.4, 6.5
 feature: projects, workflow
 topics: collaboration, development, governance
 activity: develop
 audience: developer, implementer, administrator
 doc-type: tutorial
-uuid: 6490b694-84b1-4a50-adab-cd14c16918f7
 ---

 # Develop Projects in AEM

-This is a development tutorial illustrating how to develop for AEM Projects.
+This is a development tutorial illustrating how to develop for [!DNL AEM Projects].
 In this tutorial we will create a custom Project template that can be used to create new Projects within AEM for managing content authoring workflows and tasks.

 >[!VIDEO](https://video.tv.adobe.com/v/16904/?quality=12)